theniwo/carddav2ldap/README.md

 LOG_FILE (defaults to /var/log/carddav2ldap/sync_output.log, can be set to a path or to false to disable logging to files.
 Setting LOG_FILE to false is recommended when the project is running flawlessly, to save hard disk space.
 There is currently no logrotate implemented.)
 DEBUG (Turns on debug logging.)
 CENSOR_SECRETS_IN_LOGS (Defaults to true, set to false to spill out senistive secrets like LDAP_PASSWORD and CARDDAV_PASSWORD and sensitive ldap fields like telephoneNumber etc to stdout AND LOG_FILE (if enabled!))
+WARNING_TIMEOUT_SECONDS (Timeout in seconds for warning screen that is displayed, when CENSOR_SECRETS_IN_LOGS is set to false.
+Default is 30 seconds.)
 ```

 ## Build and start Containers